Proof search in multi-succedent sequent calculi for intuitionistic logic under the Schuette's schema: Propositional case

 Otherwise continue the computation of the next sequence $\vec{S}^{\prime}$ in the deduction $Tr_{S(\kap)}$, where the lower sequent $S_{i}$ of the $(\mbox{br})$ is a leaf in the deduction $Tr_{S(\kap)}$.

-In each moment, we see from Proposition \ref{prp:maxsize} that the size $\#\vec{S}$ of the recorded sequence $\vec{S}$ is bounded by a (quartic) polynomial of the size $\# S_{0}$ of the given sequent $S_{0}$.
-Therefore the algorithm runs in a polynomial space of the size $\# S_{0}$ of the input $S_{0}$.
+In each moment, we see from Proposition \ref{prp:maxsize} that the size $\#\vec{S}$ of the recorded sequence $\vec{S}$ is bounded by a (quartic) polynomial in the size $\# S_{0}$ of the given sequent $S_{0}$.
+Therefore the algorithm runs in a polynomial space in the size $\# S_{0}$ of the input $S_{0}$.